nickarora/pinly/README.md

 * the user's feed should be populated with the search results

-* visually the search bar should parse each word individually, color coat it, and add a cancel button -- much like the real pinterest

 [Details][phase-five]

 ### Phase 6: More Styling and Seed Material